 With the exception of the NATO Review, which is both a textbook of alliance affairs and a bulletin of news, journal scholarship on NATO is evenly divided between historians and political scientists, and most of the journals listed below feature a healthy degree of cross-fertilization between those two disciplines.
-Cold War History, however, is dominated by historical enquiry and often engages the matter of the Cold War’s place in international history.
+Cold War History, however, is dominated by historical inquiry and often engages the matter of the Cold War’s place in international history.
 At the opposite extreme, Survival offers articles on contemporary events and policy debates.
 Atlantic Community is a highly informative website on a wide array of contemporary issues.
 International Affairs has since 1924 routinely published articles and reviews of the widest variety on global politics; its archive therefore covers the entire history of NATO.
-By contrast, International Security features many more articles dealing with international-relations theory, much of which is of direct or indirect relevance to the alliance.
+By contrast, International Security features many more articles dealing with international relations theory, much of which is of direct or indirect relevance to the alliance.
 The same can be said of European Security, with the difference that its focus on Europe gives a very high profile to NATO and related concerns.
 Although the Journal of Transatlantic Studies is comparatively new on the scene, its articles and reviews feature a strong representation of scholarship on NATO and related topics.
-The RUSI Journal is oriented toward government and military personnel, yet is approachable.
+The RUSI Journal is oriented toward government and military personnel, yet it is approachable.

 Website covering all aspects of transatlantic relations; essays, bulletins, calls for papers.

 Based on the Cold War Studies Programme of the London School of Economics the journal publishes scholarly articles from historians and scholars in other disciplines on every aspect of the Cold War.